 Recommended by Nina | Lemons and Luggage

 Travelling to Athens in Autumn will help you find cheaper flights and accommodation.
-And because it's the off-season, there will be fewer tourists.
+And because it’s the off-season, there will be fewer tourists in the ancient ruins.
 However, the weather will still be better than in many other European cities- mid 20s on average.

 Some things are actually better at this time of year.
 For example, it’s less tiring to climb up the Acropolis when the temperatures are lower.
 The same goes for Lykavittos Hill, the highest point in Athens which is perfect for sunset watching.